Djurson/TNM112/README.md

 pip install -r requirements.txt
 ```

+### Lab 2

+Download the patchcam dataset and put the patchcam foler in `/TNM112/Lab2` folder.

 #### Lab 2 Task 3

-For Lab 2/Task 3 you also need PyTorch, for cpu.
-This is not included in the [requirements.txt](requirements.txt) file:
+For Lab 2/Task 3 you also need PyTorch (not included in the [requirements.txt](requirements.txt) file)

+For cpu:

 ```bash
 pip install torch torchvision
 ```

 For GPU execution you need to install the [supported version](https://pytorch.org/get-started/locally/)

+You can also install tensorflow with CUDA/ROCm support, you need to install the supported version for [nvidia](https://www.tensorflow.org/install/pip) or [amd](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/3rd-party/tensorflow-install.html#install-tensorflow-versions) GPUs.

 ### 4. Optional: Install the jupyter VS code package